Partners

 Leipzig, Germany

-Universität Leipzig acts as a combined academic and museum secondment host for DC4 (THz ceramics), DC5 (ultrasonics), and DC12 (AR/VR).
-Its museum collections provide direct access to ceramic artefacts and historical objects for experimental validation campaigns, bridging the scientific research of UNVEIL with heritage science practice.
+Combined academic and museum secondment host for DC4 (THz ceramics), DC5 (ultrasonics), and DC12 (AR).
+Leipzig's museum collections include ceramic artefacts and historical objects providing experimental validation material, bridging scientific NDE research with heritage science practice.

 🇮🇹